CMessinides/thrones-sentiment-analysis/README.md

 - **`analyze.py`** uses VADER to calculate sentiment scores from all the scraped comments as well as from any sentence in those comments which mentions one of the characters in `data/characters.json` (see [&ldquo;Datasets&rdquo;](#heading-data)).
 This script is responsible for updating the records in `data/comment-sentiments.csv` and `data/character-mentions.csv`.

 - **`transform.py`** uses the prior sentiment analysis to produce a data file with mean scores, confidence intervals, and mention proportions for the client visualization/interactive.
 This script is responsible for updating `data/mean-scores.json` (see [&ldquo;Datasets&rdquo;](#heading-data)).

+- **`explore.py`** loads the data, declares some helpful views of it, and defines helper functions for querying it.
+This script is designed to be used interactively through a Python REPL (i.e. `python -i explore.py`).

 <h2 id="heading-citations">Citations</h2>